What Is The Tenth Of A Decimal

 • Number Line: Imagine a number line stretching from 0 to 1.
 Divide that line into ten equal sections.
 Each section represents one-tenth (0.1).
 The tenths place tells you how many sections you've moved along the line.

 • Grid: Draw a square and divide it into ten equal columns.
 Each column represents one-tenth.
 Color in a certain number of columns to represent the decimal value.
-For example, to represent 0.4, you would color in four columns.
+To give you an idea, to represent 0.4, you would color in four columns.

 • Pie Chart: Divide a pie into ten equal slices.
 Each slice represents one-tenth.
 A decimal like 0.8 would represent eight slices of the pie.